 Who was worthy enough to be buried facing such amazing view?
 Sadly, it seems this is a secret lost to the sands of time now.

-Things do to and see in Chefchaouen #07: Enjoy the sunset
+Things to Do and See in Chefchaouen #07: Enjoy a Sunset of Wonders

 Last, but certainly not least, you can take the 20 minute hike from the waterfalls to the so-called Spanish Mosque to enjoy the sunset of this fascinating blue city.
 Sunset takes place roughly at 19:45 during the summer so you can actually hear the lovely sound of the mosques as the last shade of orange vanishes in the city of blue.

 If you ever are in the need of finding a place that will inspire you to wonder about life itself, there’s no other place as the blue city of Chefchaouen.